MileHacker Logo

 Eat well-cooked food served hot.
 Exercise caution with street food vendors; observe their hygiene standards.
 Choose vendors with high customer turnover, indicating fresh food.

-Consume hot, well-cooked meals.
+Consume hot, well-hot food.
 Select busy street food vendors.

 Avoid raw meat, unpasteurized dairy, and unpeeled raw vegetables.